 Some researchers believe that, since our eyes have to work harder to focus blue light, it is a major contributing factor to digital eye strain.

 Near work, or focusing on something close-up, is difficult for our eyes to maintain.
 Our eyes evolved to change focus points regularly and look at objects from a variety of distances.
 Forcing our eyes to focus at close range for several is very tiring.

 Too much near work will make your eyes tired eventually, regardless of what you’re working on.
 However, some scientists believe that our eyes get tired of digital displays faster because we hold them closer.

 The average ideal reading distance is approximately 16 inches or 40 centimetres.
-However, the average user holds their smartphone approximately 13 inches or 32 centimetres away from their face when reading a web page.
+However, the average user holds their smartphone approximately between approximately 13-30 centimetres away (5-12 inches) from their face when reading a web page while sitting.

 Even if you do not need glasses to see clearly, you may benefit from computer glasses.
 Most computer glasses can reduce glare, filter out blue light, and improve contrast.
 The idea is to create the ideal conditions for your eyes, reducing stressors and allowing you to work more comfortably.

 The scientific community is split on the value of computer glasses.
 However, there is some evidence to indicate that a pair of computer glasses could reduce digital eye strain symptoms.

 Setting up an eye-friendly workstation can help reduce your digital eye strain symptoms and overall wellness.

 First, ensure your monitor is clearly visible.
 Keep it free of dust and position it to avoid glare as much as possible.
 The top of your screen should be just below your eye level and about an arm’s length away.